-We have all had it happen… whether you drop something on it, bump it with something metal, or the kids run into it with their toys… inevitably solid wood will end up getting dented.
+Whether you drop something on it, bump it with something metal, or the kids run into it with their toys . . . bam, your wood is dented.
 It could be your new kitchen cabinets, a nice piece of furniture, wood trim around the house, or your kitchen table.
-Even when we are shipping kitchen cabinets around the country, inevitably one of the doors might show up with a dent, but it is not the end of the world.
+Even when we are shipping kitchen cabinets around the country, sometimes one of the doors might show up with a dent.
+But it is not the end of the world.
 Most dents and dings in wood are easily fixed without having to replace it.

-2. Apply several drops of water to the area and cover with a damp rag.
-We recommend that you add hot water to the damp rag.
+- Apply several drops of water to the area and cover with a damp rag.
+We recommend that you add hot water to the damp rag

-3. Take a iron, and using the cotton setting, iron over the rag that is on dent or indentation.
-The water absorbed into the wood will expand the crushed wood fibers.
+- Take an iron, and using the cotton setting, iron over the rag that is on dent or indentation.
+The water absorbed into the wood will expand the crushed wood fibers

-4. If you really want to concentrate the heat, place an upside down bottle cap over the dent and then apply the iron.
-The heat conducted through the cap will focus the heat.
+- If you really want to concentrate the heat, place an upside down bottle cap over the dent and then apply the iron.
+The heat conducted through the cap will focus the heat

-5. If the dent doesn’t raise on the first try, repeat until the wood regains its shape.
+- If the dent doesn’t raise on the first try, repeat until the wood regains its shape

-For more tips and tricks like this, follow us Facebook at https://www.facebook.com/rtakitchencabinetstore
+For more tips and tricks like this, follow us Facebook @rtakitchencabinetstore

 One thought on “How to Get Dents Out of Finished Wood”